felipefca/go-api-event/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-This API has two endpoints: one for publishing events to an exchange in RabbitMQ and another for querying the latest events in Redi
+This API has two endpoints: one for publishing events to an exchange in RabbitMQ and another for querying the latest events in Redis

 ```
 curl --location 'http://localhost:8080/v1/event/publish' \